KuraiAndras/UnityExtensions.DependencyInjection/README.md

 ## Disposables

  - An IServiceScope is created for every script found in a GameObject.
- - A DestoryDetector script is added to the containing GameObject every time when a script gets injected.
+ - A DestroyDetector script is added to the containing GameObject every time when a script gets injected.
 When the GameObject containing the script is destroyed the scope associated with the injection target is disposed.